pcpmartins/video-quality-assessment/instructions.md

 #### EDGE_HIST = [0, 1]
 Turning off edge histogram will decrease sligthly computation time.

+#### ENTRO = [0, 1]
+Entropy computation switch for debug.

 #### QUIET = [0, 1]
 Turning off quiet mode will increase console feed-back from extraction process.

 #### RESIZE = [1, 2, 3]
  The extraction process is done on a resized version of the video frames, available options are:

+* 0 - no resizing
 * 1 - 320 x 240
 * 2 - 480 x 360
 * 3 - 640 x 480

+#### BGSUB = [0, 1]
+Computation of background subtraction features.

+#### FLOW = [0, 1]
+Computation of optical flow features

+#### PARSE_ONLY = [0, 1]
+Allows to bypass extraction process and start from feature vector parse phase.

+#### INPUT_FOLDER = [string]
+The path to folder with input videos.

+#### TOTAL_FILES = [positive integer]
+The total capacity.

 ## Error handling

 The error handling and exception mechanism is not enough implemented, if the application hangs at the extraction phase, theres a great probability of existance of corrupted video files, you can inspect the output/output.csv file to try to understand wich is the damaged file and delete/recode it.
-If some error occurs during very long extraction operations it is possible to reuse the already extracted data.
+When errors occur during very long extraction operations it is possible to reuse the already extracted data.

-1 - backup the output.csv file
+* backup the output.csv file
-2 - delete/move the already computed videos
+* delete/move the already computed videos
-3 - restart the extraction process
+* restart the extraction process
-4 - in the end concatenate all output.csv files
+* in the end concatenate all output.csv files
-5 - put correct video file set in data/files folder
+* put correct video file set in data/files folder (they should correspond to the thumbnails)
-6 - change PARSE_ONLY to 1 (bypass extraction)
+* change PARSE_ONLY to 1 (to bypass extraction process)
-7 - xml folder should be empty
+* xml folder should be empty
-8 - restart the application
+* restart the application
-9 - after creation of thumbnails and XML files the GUI will start 10 - At this point switch PARSE_ONLY to 0. (back to default value)
+* after creation of XML files the GUI will start
+* At this point switch PARSE_ONLY to 0. (back to default value)